Update March 13, 2026

 - The workshop is excluded if the office space exceeds 250 sq. m.

-- Because the total usable floor area of the non-residential portion is less than 1,000 sq. ft., no EPC NR requirement applies unless when sold or leased.
+- Since the total usable floor area of the non-residential portion is less than 500 sq. m., an EPC (small) non-residential should be prepared.

 3. Workshop (900 m²) + office space (200 m²) with connecting door